The Master of Psychotherapy programme is for beginning psychotherapists or students who wish to become psychotherapists.

 Psychotherapists Board of Aotearoa New Zealand website

-You complete a number of psychotherapy papers and research methods papers to prepare you for your research dissertation in the final part of the programme.
+You complete a number of psychotherapy courses and research methods courses to prepare you for your research dissertation in the final part of the programme.
 At the heart of the programme is the dissertation, your chance to advance professional knowledge in the area of psychotherapy.

 The programme includes participation in clinical work at a placement and at the campus psychotherapy clinic.
 It also has a requirement for the undertaking of personal psychotherapy.
 There is an additional fee for individual supervision in the second year of the programme.